Why You Should Consider a Credit Freeze

 In 2018, a new law made it free to freeze your credit.
 Prior to the new law, each of the three credit bureaus could charge you if you wanted to put a freeze in place (usually around $10 at each bureau).
 Then, you often had to pay again to unfreeze or thaw your credit if you wanted to do something that required a credit check, like applying for a new loan.
 However, after the massive Equifax data breach in 2017, consumer advocates called on Congress to provide free access to credit freezes.

-When your credit is frozen and the business can’t get any information about you, it typically stops the process — which means a fraudster will be unable to open an account while using your identity.
+When you freeze your credit and the business can’t get any information about you, it typically stops the process — which means a fraudster will be unable to open an account while using your identity.

 While freezing your credit won’t guarantee safety, it’s a pretty strong defense against identity theft.
 But remember — you still need to unfreeze your credit if you legitimately want to apply for a loan or line of credit.
 While it’s not a heavy burden, it does add extra steps anytime you do something that requires a credit check.